gpoore/codebraid-preview-vscode/README.md

   directory via `os.homedir()`.

 * `codebraid.preview.pandoc.previewDefaultsFile` [`_codebraid_preview.yaml`]:
-  Special Pandoc defaults file in document directory.
+  Special Pandoc defaults file in document directory that is used for preview purposes.
 If it exists and defines `input-files`, the preview will automatically work with all files in a multi-file document.
-Currently, `input-files` and `from` are the only options that are supported; the full range of Pandoc defaults options is not supported.
+Currently, `input-files`, `from`, and `filters` are the only options that are supported; the full range of Pandoc defaults options is not yet supported.
+  Spaces and some other characters are not currently supported in filter names.

+  The preview defaults file is ignored if it defines `input-files` and the current document is not in `input-files`.
+If the current document is in `input-files`, or if `input-files` is not defined, then the preview defaults file is used.

 ## Security